 Johns Hopkins Mechanical Engineering Distinguished Master’s Fellowship

-The Department of Mechanical Engineering offers fellowships to outstanding master’s applicants in the form of partial or full tuition waivers for full-time master’s degree graduate study in the Department of Mechanical Engineering.
+The Department of Mechanical Engineering offers fellowships to outstanding master’s applicants in the form of partial or full tuition waivers for full-time master’s degree graduate study in the Department of Mechanical Engineering that covers every semester of the fellow’s studies.
 All eligible applicants are automatically considered for this fellowship and no additional material is required at the time of application.

 Juliette Mahaffey is a master’s student in the Mechanics and Materials track, advised by Professor Jaafar El-Awady.
 Prior to starting her master’s degree at Johns Hopkins University, she worked for four years as a mechanical engineer at Draper Laboratory in Cambridge, Massachusetts, on diverse mechanical and electro-mechanical systems at various stages of development.
 In 2016, she received a bachelor’s degree from Harvard University in mechanical engineering, with a secondary field in French.
 At Harvard, Juliette worked as an undergraduate research assistant and wrote her undergraduate thesis on pop-up robotics under Professor Robert Wood at the Wyss Institute for Biologically Inspired Engineering.
 She grew up in the Washington, D.C., area and enjoys hiking and photography; she hopes to visit all of the U.S. National Parks someday.